3 out of 4 of IT decision-makers report IT skill gaps

 Almost every day we’re faced with evidence of labor shortages.
 We have to wait on line a little longer at the local grocery store.
 Your favorite restaurant is seating fewer tables than usual.
 The price of purchases such as cars and computers has gone up.
 Those who work in the tech industry know it’s not just the service and manufacturing sectors who are struggling to meet labor demands.
 In an October 2021 survey conducted by CNBC 57% of tech executives reported that finding qualified employees is their number one concern - ranking it higher than supply chain issues and cybersecurity threats.

-Our own research, the Global Knowledge 2021 IT Skills and Salary Report, which looks more broadly at the challenge confirms IT skills gaps are real, and organizations are struggling to fill them.
+Our own research, IT Skills and Salary Report, which looks more broadly at the challenge confirms IT skills gaps are real, and organizations are struggling to fill them.
 For the past 16 years, Global Knowledge has conducted a comprehensive study of IT Skills and Salaries.
 Studying trends in depth for so long provides a unique perspective on IT skills and how we as an industry are progressing.

 This year’s study uncovered some uncomfortable truths.